Nomination papers for UP zila panchayat chairperson polls filed in all districts | Politics

 - India

-Nomination papers for the election of zila panchayat chairpersons were filed in all the districts of Uttar Pradesh on Saturday.
+Nomination papers for the election to zila panchayat chairperson posts were filed in all the districts of Uttar Pradesh on Saturday.

 The State Election Commission (SEC) had fixed Saturday (June 26) as the date for filing of nomination papers for the election in all the 75 districts of the state.

-Meanwhile, Samajwadi Party president Akhilesh Yadav in a tweet alleged that SP nominees were ''prevented'' from filing nomination papers at many places.
+Meanwhile, Samajwadi Party president Akhilesh Yadav alleged that his party’s nominees were ''prevented'' from filing nomination papers at many places.

+The party also removed district unit presidents in 11 districts with immediate effect.

+These are the districts where its (Samajwadi Party’s) nominees could not file their nominations, party sources said.

 According to reports received from different districts, candidates belonging to the Bharatiya Janata Party (BJP), Samajwadi Party, Apna Dal (S) and Rashtriya Lok Dal (RLD) and independents filed their nomination papers.

-According to the commission, in 17 of the total 75 districts only one nomination paper has been found valid.
-The party also removed district unit president of 11 districts with immediate effect.
-These are the districts where its (Samajwadi Party) nominees could not file their nominations, SP sources said.
+According to the commission, in 18 of the total 75 districts, only one nomination paper (in each district) has been found valid, paving way for the election of zila panchayat chairmen there unopposed.

+The districts where only one nomination paper has been found valid are Meerut, Ghaziabad, Gautam Budhnagar, Bulandshahr, Amroha, Moradabad, Agra, Etawah, Lalitpur, Jhansi, Banda, Chitrakoot, Shravasti, Balrampur, Gonda, Gorakhpur, Mau and Varanasi.

+Sources in the SEC office said a detailed report of the nominations is being collected from all the districts and the details will be known later.

-All the observers have been asked to reach the headquarters of the districts assigned to them by July 2 morning and hold a meeting with local officials for making necessary arrangements for the polling and counting, Kumar added.
+All the observers have been asked to reach the headquarters of the districts assigned to them by July 2 morning and hold a meeting with local officials for making necessary arrangements for the polling and the counting, Kumar said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)